I will be on the 2025/2026 academic job market.

 • Not as Good as it Used to be: Do Streaming Platforms Penalize Quality? - with Luca Sandrini - SSRN

-• Abstract: We study the incentives of a streaming platform to bias consumption when products are vertically differentiated.
-The platform offers mixed bundles of content to monetize consumers' interest in variety and pays royalties to sellers based on the effective consumption of the content they produce.
-When products are not vertically differentiated, the platform has no incentive to bias consumption in equilibrium: the platform being active represents a Pareto-improvement compared to the case in which she is not.
-With vertical differentiation, royalties can differ; the platform always biases recommendations in favor of the cheapest content, which hurts consumers and the high-quality seller.
-Biased recommendation always diminishes the incentives of a seller to increase the quality of her content for a given demand.
-If a significant share of the users is ex-ante unaware of the existence of the sellers the platform can bias recommendations more freely, but joining the platform encourages investment in quality.
-The bias, however, can lead to inefficient allocation of R&D efforts.
-From a policy perspective, we propose this as a novel rationale for regulating algorithmic recommendations in streaming platforms.
+• Abstract: In this study, we analyze the incentives of a streaming platform to bias consumption when products are vertically differentiated.
+The platform offers mixed bundles of content to monetize consumer interest in variety and pays royalties to sellers based on the effective consumption of the generated content.
+When products are not vertically differentiated, the platform has no incentive to bias consumption in equilibrium.
+With vertical differentiation, royalties can differ, and the platform biases recommendations in favor of the cheapest content, hurting consumers and high-quality sellers.
+Crucially, biased recommendations distort investment incentives to the point that, if unconstrained, sellers’ incentives to increase the quality of their content are neutralized.

 • Regulatory Compliance with Limited Enforceability: Evidence from Privacy Policies - with Bernhard Ganglmair, Julia Krämer - SSRN